SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 </details>

 We can observe that even for this small little program, the AST representation is incredibly verbose.
-It's composed of different types of nodes (`FunctionDeclaration`s, `ExpressionStatement`s, `Identifier`s, `CallExpression`s etc.), and many nodes also have a sub node.
+It's composed of different types of nodes (`FunctionDeclaration`s, `ExpressionStatement`s, `Identifier`s, `CallExpression`s, etc.), and many nodes also have a sub node.
 To transform the AST, we'll be making use of the Babel traverse package to recursively traverse the tree and modify nodes.

 ## Phase 2: Coming Up With The Transformation Logic/Pseudo-code

 This isn't an obfuscated file, but we'll still write a plugin to demonstrate the traverse package's functionality.

-Let's assign ourselves an arbitrary goal of transforming the script to replace all occurences of arithmetic addition operators (`+`) with arithmetic multiplication operators (`*`).
+Let's assign ourselves an arbitrary goal of transforming the script to replace all occurrences of arithmetic addition operators (`+`) with arithmetic multiplication operators (`*`).
 That is, the final script should look like this:

 ```javascript
 function operation(arg1, arg2) {